Centre for Development Studies: Overview

 All three programmes are affiliated to Jawaharlal Nehru University, New Delhi.
 The University of Kerala also has recognised CDS as a research centre for its doctoral studies.
 Besides, it has a number of short-duration occasional training programmes.

-Organizational structure
+Organisational structure

-The core financial support to the Centre comes from the Government of Kerala and the Indian Council of Social Science Research.
+The core financial support to the centre comes from the Government of Kerala and the ICSSR.
 Reserve Bank of India and the NITI Ayog (formerly Planning Commission of India) have instituted endowment units for research in selected areas at CDS.
 The Union Ministry of Overseas Indian Affairs has established a migration unit at CDS to study issues relating to international migration from India.

 The governance of CDS rests with the Governing Body consisting of academicians from across India.

-The present chairman of the Governing Body is Shri.
-K. M. Chandrasekhar I.A.S.
-The current director is Professor Sunil Mani.
+The present chairman of the Governing Body is Professor Sudipto Mundle.
+The current director is Professor C.Veeramani.

 Notable alumni

 Notable alumni of CDS are alphabetically listed below: